smu4242/Microphone-Visualizer/README.md

 I stumbled upon this because my secondary mic has much worse quality.

-It looked like this - not that there are no bars on the right:
+It looked like this - note that there are no bars on the right:

 ![bad mic](https://raw.githubusercontent.com/smu4242/Microphone-Visualizer/master/bad_mic.gif)